qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - It's recommended to configure billing limit when using cloud services, especially serverless.
 See also: [ServerlessHorrors](https://serverlesshorrors.com/)
 - Big endian and little endian in binary file and net packet.
 - Blurring in image may not be enough to remove text information.
 See [Depix](https://github.com/spipm/Depixelization_poc).
 Opaque covering can fully remove text information.
-- The current working directory can be changed by system call (`chdir`).
-It's not recommended to do that.
+- The current working directory can be changed by system call (e.g. `chdir`).
 - Windows limits command size to 32767 code units.
 [See also](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw)
 - In Windows the default stack size of main thread is 1MB, but in Linux and macOS it's often 8MB.
-It's easier to stack overflow in Windows.
+It's easier to stack overflow in Windows by default.
 - In Windoes environment variable names are case-insensitive.
-It's recommanded to make env var name all upper case.